 Dawn hangs low over the palm tree covered valley providing a mystic ambiance to the landscape.
 The sun slowly creeps up behind the mountain and enlightens the trees covering the top of the hill, their silhouettes sharply visible against the skies.
 The first rays of sunlight appear into our view, the circle of the sun not yet fully visible as it is still hidden behind the top of the mountain.
 We hold our breath as it gets in sight.
 This is pure magic!

 We could sit here for hours, but continue our hike after about an hour to an even higher viewpoint and cave with natural swimming pool.
 Only one of us is brave enough to dip in the cold waters – and no, it is no me – and all four of our faces turn to the sky, following the granite peaks that are the walls of the cave.

 The descent back to the village is an incredibly comfortable walk, the farmlands now lush green in day light and buzzing with the activity of farmers weeding and oxen ploughing the fields.
 Back in the casa a delicious breakfast awaits us.
 While we lavish on omelette and fresh fruit, our casa owner and a friend of his lift a pig from their trunk.
 “Te coma aquí esta noche?”

 With the entire day still ahead of us, we decide to explore the surroundings a bit more by ourselves and walk up the village to rent a scooter.
 Once more practise was different from theory though as fuel was depleted in the entire village which – obviously – made scooter rental impossible.

-We spent our day relaxing in the rocking chairs and finish it off with a truly stunning local dish at the patio of our casa.
+We spent our day relaxing in the rocking chairs and finishing it off with a truly stunning local dish on the patio of our casa.
 The perfect end to the perfect beginning of our Cuba trip.